Andreas-Sujono/EE1005-/README.md

 # EE1005-
-EE1005 ( intro to computational thinking) course from NTU
+EE1005 (From Computational Thinking to Programming) course from NTU